renatomaia/loski/doc/manual.md

 When neither `d` nor `s` are provided, the search behaves as if both `d` and `s` were provided.
 By default, `mode` is the empty string.

+Returns `nil` plus an error message in case of errors.
+Otherwise, returns an iterator that have the following usage pattern:

+	[address, socktype =] next ([address])

+Each time the iterator is called, returns one address found for node with `name`, followed by the type of the socket to be used to connect to the address, and the type of the next address.
+If an address structure is provided as `address`, it is used to store the result; otherwise a new address structure is created.
+The iterator also provides field `domain` that informs the type of the next address.
+Therefore, `next.domain` is `"ipv4"` if the next address id a IPv4 address, or `"ipv6"` if the next address id a IPv6 address, or `nil` if the next call will return no address.

 The current standard implementation of this operation may return the following [error messages](#error-messages).

 - `"not found"`
 - `"no system memory"`
 - `"system error"`

-As an example, the following loop will iterate over all the addresses found for service named 'ssh' on node named `www.lua.org`, using the same address object:
+As an example, the following loop will iterate over all the addresses found for service named 'ssh' on node named `www.lua.org`, using the same IPv4 address object:

-	next = assert(network.resolve("www.lua.org", "ssh"))
+	next = assert(network.resolve("www.lua.org", "ssh", "4"))
-	for addr, scktype in next, address.create() do print(addr, scktype)
+	for addr, scktype in next, address.create("ipv4") do print(addr, scktype)
 	end